 The DNP program is supported by the Mississippi Educational Consortium for the Doctorate of Nursing Practice (MECDNP), which includes the following schools, the University of Mississippi Medical Center, Alcorn State University, Delta State University, Mississippi University for Women and the University of Southern Mississippi.

 Clinical practicum experience offers students the opportunity to develop and synthesize the knowledge and skills required to demonstrate doctoral-level competency in a specialized nursing practice area.
 The clinical practicum requirement for the DNP program meets the AACN requirement of 1,000 clinical hours.
-In the post-masters program, students spend at least 500 hours in meeting the clinical practicum requirements, depending upon the transferable clinical hours from the student’s master’s education.
-The practice hours include those required to complete the capstone inquiry.
+In the post-master program, students receive 600 clinical practicum hours through coursework.
+The hours include those required to complete the DNP project.

 The American Association of Colleges of Nursing requires that DNP graduates have at least 1,000 hours of clinical experience.
-The DNP program has practicum hours, residency hours and scholarly project hours that make up this total.
-Post-master’s DNP students who have advanced practice RN licensure may have up to 500 transferrable clinical hours from their MSN program.
+The DNP program has practicum hours, residency hours and DNP project hours that make up this total.
+Post-master’s DNP students who have advanced practice RN licensure may have transferable clinical hours from their MSN program.